Home Nike Tennis New Jersey Lawrenceville Nike Tennis Camp at The Lawrenceville School

 • Athletic clothing mentioned above (1-2 pairs/day)

-• Comfortable off-court clothing (pants/shorts, t-shirts, sweatshirts 1 paid/day)
+• Comfortable off-court clothing (pants/shorts, t-shirts, sweatshirts 1 pair/day)

 • Undergarments (1-2pair/day)